PowerShellMafia/PowerSploit/README.md

-### PowerSploit is a collection of Microsoft PowerShell modules and scripts that can be used to aid reverse engineers, forensic analysts, and penetration testers during all phases of an assessment.
-PowerSploit is comprised of the following scripts and modules:
+### PowerSploit is a collection of Microsoft PowerShell modules that can be used to aid reverse engineers, forensic analysts, and penetration testers during all phases of an assessment.
+PowerSploit is comprised of the following modules and scripts:

-## Root Directory
+## CodeExecution

+**Execute code on a target machine.**

-#### `Inject-Dll`
+#### `Invoke-DllInjection`

-Inject-Dll injects a Dll into the process ID of your choosing.
+Injects a Dll into the process ID of your choosing.

-#### `Inject-Shellcode`
+#### `Invoke-Shellcode`

-Inject-Shellcode injects shellcode into the process ID of your choosing or within PowerShell locally.
+Injects shellcode into the process ID of your choosing or within PowerShell locally.

-#### `Find-AVSignature`

-Locates single Byte AV signatures utilizing the same method as DSplit from "class101".

-#### `Get-GPPPassword`

-Get-GPPPassword retrieves the plaintext password for accounts pushed through Group Policy in groups.xml.

-#### `Get-TimedScreenshot`

-A function that takes screenshots at a regular interval and saves them to a folder.

-## .\ScriptModification
+## ScriptModification

-**A PowerShell module used to modify and/or prepare scripts for execution on a compromised machine.**
+**Modify and/or prepare scripts for execution on a compromised machine.**

 #### `Out-EncodedCommand`